How to catch bots and robots with a list of prohibited logins

 Cerber uses the list of prohibited usernames to reinforce protection by catching bots and hackers

-As you already know, there is small, but very useful feature that called a list of prohibited logins/usernames.
-It’s a comma-separated list of usernames you do not want to be used on your website in any circumstances.
+As you already know, there is a small but powerful feature called a list of prohibited logins/usernames.
+This is a comma-separated list of usernames you do not want to be used on your website in any circumstances.
 That’s it?
-No, there is no “just in case” feature in the WP Cerber plugin.
+Nope, there is no “just in case” features in the WP Cerber Security plugin.
 But how does Cerber use logins from the list to reinforce protection?
-First of all, the Cerber plugin does the following.
+First of all, the plugin does the following.

 - Login or registration with a prohibited username or a username that match REGEX pattern is not permitted

-- Attempt to log in with prohibited username will be denied and an IP address will be blocked.
+- Attempt to log in with a prohibited username will be denied and an IP address will be blocked

-Most importantly, combining the list of prohibited logins and the Custom login URL together you help your Cerber is being smart and to detect and catch bots/robots/hackers easily.
+Most importantly, using the list of prohibited logins and the Custom login URL together helps the plugin being smart and detects bots/robots/hackers easier.

 If your list is still empty, you definitely have to put on that list the following (commonly used by bots and hackers) usernames: admin, administrator, manager, editor, user, demo, test.

-Read more how to create another trap with the Custom login URL.
+Read more how to create another trap with a Custom login URL.